 Ambulatory Surgical Center (ASC) Requirements: The ASC dataset is limited to laws requiring facilities in which abortions are performed to be licensed ASCs and meet regulations governing ASCs.

 Hospitalization Requirements (HR): The HR dataset is limited to laws requiring facilities in which abortions are performed to be licensed hospitals.

-This page identifies variation in states that have ASC requirements in effect as of August 1, 2016.
+This page identifies variation in states that have ASC requirements in effect as from August 1, 2016 through March 1, 2021.
 This dataset complements Office-Based Surgery (OBS) Laws, which impose facility and/or operational requirements on non-hospital facilities that provide office-based surgery, procedures and/or anesthesia/sedation.

 NAVIGATING THE DATA